Healthy fats: Why they are important and which ones you should eat

 Unsaturated fats are considered the "good" fats because they help lower cholesterol and protect the heart.
 They are divided into two categories:

-• Polyunsaturated fats: These include omega-3 and omega-6 fatty acids, which are particularly found in fish (such as salmon and mackerel), flax seeds and walnuts.
-Omega-3 fatty acids are particularly good for the cardiovascular system and can reduce inflammation in the body.
+• Polyunsaturated fats: These include omega-3 and omega-6 fatty acids, which are particularly found in fish (such as salmon and mackerel), flaxseed, and walnuts.
+Omega-3 fatty acids are particularly beneficial for the cardiovascular system and can reduce inflammation in the body.

 2. Saturated fats: Enjoy in moderation

-Saturated fats are not bad per se, but they should only be consumed in moderation.
-They are found in animal products such as butter, cheese and meat.
-Plant-based fats such as coconut oil and palm oil also fall into this category.
-High consumption of saturated fats can increase LDL cholesterol levels and increase the risk of heart disease.
-However, it is important to find a balance here and not to avoid these fats completely.
+Saturated fats aren't bad per se, but they should only be consumed in moderation.
+They're found in animal products like butter, cheese, and meat.
+Plant-based fats like coconut oil and palm oil also fall into this category.
+High consumption of saturated fats can raise LDL cholesterol levels and increase the risk of heart disease.
+However, it's important to find a balance and not avoid these fats completely.

 3. Trans fats: The bad fats

-Trans fats are created by the industrial processing of fats (e.g. when hardening oils).
-They are mainly found in processed foods such as chips, biscuits, margarine and ready meals.
+Trans fats are produced by the industrial processing of fats (e.g., during the hydrogenation of oils).
+They are primarily found in processed foods such as chips, cookies, margarine, and convenience foods.
 Trans fats increase the risk of heart disease and should therefore be avoided as much as possible.
-When shopping, pay attention to the ingredients list and avoid products that contain "partially hydrogenated fats".
+When shopping, pay attention to the ingredient list and avoid products that contain "partially hydrogenated fats."

 Which fats should you eat?

-Now that you know the different types of fat, the question is: Which fats should you include in your diet?
-Here are some healthy sources of fat that you should include in your diet:
+Now that you know the different types of fat, the question arises: Which fats should you include in your diet?
+Here are some healthy fat sources you should include in your diet:

 • Avocados: They are rich in monounsaturated fatty acids and also provide valuable vitamins and minerals.